preciofishbone/OmniaDocsG2/blocks/button-link/action-button-65/index.rst

 (**Note!** Not edited yet - more options available in Omnia 6.5!)

-+ **Type**: Select type of button here; Link, Add as favourite, Process feedback, Event Management, Create Page, My Subscriptions or Subscribe.
++ **Type**: Select type of button here.
-+ **Text**: Add text to be shown on the button here.
++ **Text**: Add text to be shown on the button.
 If variations exists for the page, you add text in the default language here.
 Other languages are handled by the variation.
-If no varations exists, you can add text in several languages here (as in the image).
+If no varations exists, you can add text in several languages here.
 + **Tool tip**: Add the tool tip text for the button here.
 (Same apply for variations as above.)
 + **Category**: Available as "Add Favourite".
 If the Favourite should be added to a specific Category, add the category here.
 + **Unsubscribe Text**: A "Subscribe" button changes the text automatically when a user has clicked the button.
 Unsubscribe is suggested but you can change the text to something else.
 (Same apply for variations as above.)